 - In Danganronpa: Trigger Happy Havoc, Yasuhiro, thinking he'd murdered the fourth victim (who actually isn't dead yet), tries to frame Toko by writing her name in blood inside a magazine.

 - Three words: "Omar m'a tuer".
 To this day, the Omar Raddad case is still unsolved.
 It is still not proven whether it was written by the victim or forged by a killer trying (and succeeding) to frame him.
 DNA evidence recently added more doubt to the mix.

-- The grammatical errors in the phrase (It should read "Omar m'a tué") make it doubtful the educated victim would have written the message.
+- The grammatical errors in the phrase (it should read "Omar m'a tué") make it doubtful the educated victim would have written the message.
 Yet no-one can prove this definitively.
 And impending death might very well work a number on your writing skills.

 - When Scotland Yard officially closed the Whitechapel Murders case (Jack the Ripper) in 1988, a photo of Mary Jane Kelly not previously known to the general public came to light, (excessive gore warning!)◊ in the background of which many people swear they can see the letter "M" scrawled on the wall in blood, or paint.
 Since Kelly was in no shape to do this as or after the killer exited, she would have had to do it earlier in the evening, at which time she probably would have been better off screaming.
 There seems little reason for the killer to write it, and at any rate, his writing would be neater.
 But clearly, the "M" exists only in the imaginations of some people who have stared at the photo a little too long.
 There also seems little reason for an "M." There was a suspect whose first name was Montague, but aside from the fact that he seems not to have become a suspect until after Kelly's murder, there's no reason to think she knew him; in other words, she couldn't have drawn his initial on the wall if she didn't know it.